Janssen (Johnson & Johnson) Vaccine

 When will a vaccine be available for children?
 What about children with cancer?

 Because children’s immune systems are different from those of adults, pediatric clinical trials are essential to establish safety and efficacy of COVID-19 vaccines among children.
-As some pediatric trials are just getting started, it will be some time before we see a vaccine available for kids – likely later into 2021.
-While we don’t know when trials will begin that include children with cancer, it’s a good idea to begin discussing vaccination plans with your child’s oncologist.
+These trials are currently underway and health officials expect results later this year.
+While vaccines may not be available for all children until early 2022, some may be eligible sooner, including pre-teens, teens and those with high-risk conditions, it’s a good idea to begin discussing vaccination plans with your child’s oncologist.
 LLS continues to monitor for developments closely.
 We are keeping abreast of the ongoing studies, and advocating for the inclusion of cancer patients and survivors in clinical trials when it is safe to do so.

 QUESTIONS ABOUT VACCINE EFFICACY AND SAFETY